Ecommerce link building is a challenge. In fact, this is the case for the majority of online stores.

 Go to Ahrefs and click on the Content Explorer.

 In the results, you’ll see a list of all the websites that have mentioned the product.

 Pick websites with a high RD (Referring Domains) score.

-Step 2: Find a way to contact the blogger – many websites openly share the post author’s contact info.
+Many websites openly share the post author’s contact info.
 Simply click on his/her name and go to the author page.